opc-proxy/docs/source/connectors.rst

 The value of the nodes is always serialized to ``string``, is you responsability to deserialize it to the ``type`` specified.

-A read request an its response is defined as:
+A read request and its response is defined as:

 .. code-block:: typescript

     ReadOpcNodes( ReadRequest ) returns ( ReadResponse )
     // where:
-    ReadRequest : string[];  // list of strings
+    ReadRequest : string[];  // list of node names to be read

     ReadResponse : {
-        nodes : NodeValue[], // list of nodes isError : bool,
+        nodes : NodeValue[], // list of read nodes isError : bool,
         errorMessage : string
     }